SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 :::note

-Of course this is not a really useful function, but at least it's simple to understand and it will help you to grasp the concept of how function works in an easier way through the following explanations.
+Of course, this is not a useful function, but at least it's simple to understand and it will help you to grasp the concept of how a function works more easily way through the following explanations.

 :::